ProjectPersephone/WebL0/README.md

 # WebL0
-Front and back end for tools using Natural Semantic Metalanguage (NSM), Applicative Universal Grammar (AUG), and Radical Construction Grammar (RCG).
+Front- and back-end for tools using Natural Semantic Metalanguage (NSM), Applicative Universal Grammar (AUG), and Radical Construction Grammar (RCG).

 It's work in progress.
 It can parse a little English NSM already.